connected-digital-energy-meter/cdem_docs/docs/README.md

 # Fluvius Smart Meter

+**landingspagina voorzien?**
+**licentie**

 ## Intro

-This information is the result of a research project from the [University College VIVES](https://www.vives.be) in commissioned by [Fluvius](https://www.fluvius.be).
-The main goal of this project is to build a open platform for DIY users and manufactureres that want to use the P1 port of the Fluvius Smart Meter to register its data.
+This is the result of a research project from the [University College VIVES](https://www.vives.be) commissioned by [Fluvius](https://www.fluvius.be).
+The main goal of this project was to build a open source kit for DIY users and manufacturers that want to use the P1 port of the Fluvius Smart Meter to register its data to a broker.

-## General idea
+## Researchers

-The general idea is to build a communication module that can be pluged into the P1 port of the Fluvius smart meter, uses the P1 port as powersource and send the data periodically to a MQTT broker.

-Next some data visualisation options are explored.
+* Nico De Witte
+* Ronny Mees

 ## Content

-1. Data communication
+1. Introduction
-2. Hardware for the communication module
+2. Content of the kit
-3. Software for the communication module
+3. Assembly of the kit
-4.
+4. Installing the firmware
-5.
+5. Configuration
+6. Connecting to the Fluvius smart meter
+7. The kit in use
+8. Development information
+9. Using the output